Neurofeedback for Traumatic Brain Injury

 Neurofeedback and Traumatic Brain Injury

 Neurofeedback for mild traumatic brain injury can help improve cognition and emotion by suppressing the theta/beta waves in affected locations, or slowly reconnecting areas that have had their connections disrupted from the rest of the brain.
-Treatment goes slowly, and with great caution, especially if there is medication involved.
-I work closely with any medication providers involved in the case, as well as any therapists in order to monitor progress.
+Treatment goes slowly, and with great caution, especially if there is medication involved because if the brain has formed new connections through neuroplasticity, we say good job brain!
+And leave it alone.

 Click HERE to return to the main Neurofeedback page.